litus-ai/classy/docs/docs/getting-started/structured-configs/changing-config.md

 ## Changing values

 With this in mind, you can see how easy it is to change things.
-For instance, if you want to change the fine-tuning behavior as in the previous Section, you just need to change the .yaml file:
+For instance, if you want to change the fine-tuning behavior as in the previous Section, you just need to change the yaml file:

 ```yaml title="configurations/model/token.yaml"
 _target_: 'classy.pl_modules.hf.HFTokensPLModule'